DLXPlugins/alerts-dlx/readme.txt

 == Upgrade Notice ==

-= 1.2.1 =
-Hot fix for outputting the block description.

-= 1.2.0 =
+= 1.2.5 =
-Added Shoelace alert styles.
-Converting internals to innerBlocks.
+Optimizing scripts and styles to only load when needed to prevent unnecessary style loading.